-(a) to (e): A Statement is laid on the Table of the House.
+(a) to (d): A Statement is laid on the Table of the House.

-STATEMENT REFERRED TO IN REPLY TO PART (a) to (e) of LOK SABHA STARRED QUESTION No. 116 TO BE ANSWERED ON 30.11.2012 REGARDING MALNUTRITION.
+STATEMENT REFERRED TO IN REPLY TO PART (a) to (d) of LOK SABHA STARRED QUESTION No. 20 TO BE ANSWERED ON 22.02.2013 REGARDING MALNUTRITION.

-(a), (b) & (c): National Family Health Survey-3 (NFHS-3) is the last survey conducted in 2005-06 which provides the data on nutrition indicators at national level .As per this survey, 42.5% children under 5 years are underweight and the prevalence in urban, rural areas and in Scheduled Tribes is 32.7%, 45.6% and 54.5% respectively.
+(a) & (b): National Family Health Survey-3 (NFHS-3) is the last survey conducted in 2005-06 which provides the data on nutrition indicators at national level .As per this survey, 42.5% children under 5 years are underweight (weight-for- age) and the prevalence in urban, rural areas and in Scheduled Tribes is 32.7%, 45.6% and 54.5% respectively.

-As per NFHS-3, 35.6% of women in the age group of 15-49 years suffer from Chronic Energy Deficiency (CED) (measured as low body mass index) while CED is 25.0%, 40.6% and 46.6 % in urban, rural and Scheduled Tribes respectively.
+As per NFHS-3, 35.6% of women in the age group of 15-49 years suffer from Chronic Energy Deficiency (CED) (measured as low Body Mass Index i.e BMI below 18.5) while CED is 25.0%, 40.6% and 46.6% in urban, rural and Scheduled Tribes respectively.
 The State-wise details of the undernutrition levels in children and women are at Annex 1 to 2.

-(d): The Government has accorded high priority to the issue of malnutrition especially among children and young girls and is implementing several schemes/programmes through State Governments/UT Administrations.
+(c): The Government has accorded high priority to the issue of malnutrition especially among children and women including young girls and is implementing several schemes/programmes through State Governments/UT Administrations.
 The schemes/programmes include the Integrated Child Development Services (ICDS), National Rural Health Mission (NRHM), Mid-Day Meal Scheme, Rajiv Gandhi Scheme for Empowerment of Adolescent Girls (RGSEAG) namely SABLA, Indira Gandhi Matritva Sahyog Yojna (IGMSY) as direct targeted interventions.
-Besides, indirect multi-sectoral interventions include Targeted Public Distribution System (TPDS), National Horticulture Mission, National Food Security Mission, Mahatma Gandhi National Rural Employment Guarantee Scheme (MGNREGS), Nirmal Bharat Abhiyan, National Rural Drinking Water Programme etc. All these schemes have potential to address one or other aspect of Nutrition.
+Besides, indirect multi- sectoral interventions include Targeted Public Distribution System (TPDS), National Horticulture Mission, National Food Security Mission, Mahatma Gandhi National Rural Employment Guarantee Scheme (MGNREGS), Nirmal Bharat Abhiyan, National Rural Drinking Water Programme etc. All these schemes have potential to address one or other aspect of Nutrition.

-The main schemes/programmes of Ministry of Women and Child Development which have a bearing on the nutritional status includes the Integrated Child Development Services (ICDS) Scheme which provides a package of six services namely supplementary nutrition, pre-school non-formal education, nutrition & health education, immunization, health check-up and referral services.
-ICDS Scheme has been universalised with special focus on SC/ST and minority habitations.
-The total number of approved Projects are 7075 and Anganwadi centres (including Mini AWCs and Anganwadi on demand) are 14 lakhs.
-Against this there are 7005 operational projects and 13,18,912 operational AWCs as on 30.09.2012.
-The services are currently availed by 916.58 Lakh beneficiaries which include 736.11 Lakh children (6 months to 6 years) and 180.47 Lakh pregnant and lactating mothers.
+The main schemes/programmes of Ministry of Women and Child Development which have a bearing on the nutritional status includes the Integrated Child Development Services (ICDS) Scheme which provides a package of six services namely supplementary nutrition, pre-school non- formal education, nutrition & health education, immunization, health check-up and referral services.
+ICDS Scheme has since been universalised with effect from 2008-09.
+The total number of sanctioned Projects are 7076 and Anganwadi centres (including Mini AWCs and Anganwadi on demand) are 13.71 lakhs.
+Against this there are 7025 operational projects and 13.31 lakh operational AWCs as on January 2013.
+The services are currently availed by 927.65 lakh beneficiaries which include 746.81 lakh children (6 months to 6 years) and 180.84 lakh pregnant and lactating mothers.

-Further, two new schemes have been introduced.
-One of them namely, Rajiv Gandhi Scheme for Empowerment of Adolescent Girls (RGSEAG), or Sabla provides a package of services including health and nutrition to adolescent girls in the age 11- 18 years (with a focus on all out-of-school AGs) in 205 districts on a pilot basis.
+Rajiv Gandhi Scheme for Empowerment of Adolescent Girls (RGSEAG), or Sabla provides a package of services including health and nutrition to adolescent girls in the age 11- 18 years (with a focus on out-of-school AGs) in 205 districts on a pilot basis.
 The scheme has two major components i.e. Nutrition and Non Nutrition Component.
-The beneficiaries covered during 2010-11, 2011-12 and 2012-13 are 40.39 lakhs, 100.02 lakh and 75.79 lakhs(upto September 2012) respectively.
+The beneficiaries in 2011-12 were 100.77 lakhs and during 2012-13 are 88.49 lakhs so far.

-The other new scheme, Indira Gandhi Matritva Sahyog Yojana (IGMSY), introduced in 2010, is a Conditional Cash Transfer scheme for pregnant and lactating (P&L) women to contribute to better enabling environment by providing cash incentives for improved health and nutrition to pregnant and nursing mothers.
+Indira Gandhi Matritva Sahyog Yojana (IGMSY), introduced in 2010, is a Conditional Cash Transfer scheme for pregnant and lactating (P&L) women to contribute to better enabling environment by providing cash incentives for improved health and nutrition to pregnant and nursing mothers.
 The scheme is being implemented initially on pilot basis in 53 selected districts.
-The beneficiaries covered during 2010-11, 2011-12 and 2012-13 are 0.0025 lakhs, 3.05 lakh and 1.26 lakhs (upto September 2012) respectively.
-Both the schemes are using ICDS infrastructure and system.
+The beneficiaries in 2011-12 were 3.05 lakhs and during 2012-13 are 3.76 lakhs so far.